k2view-academy/K2View-Academy/articles/02_fabric_architecture/05_fabric_main_configuration_files.md

 - Fabric configuration **template files** are located under the $K2_HOME/fabric/config.template.

 Make sure to edit the configuration files under the **$K2_HOME/config** directory and not under the template directory.
+Configuration files should be edited on all Fabric nodes so it will became effective on the cluster level.

 ## Main Configuration Files